Sloansta/ecomerce-backend/README.md

 # ecomerce-backend
-The backend of an ecomerce store
+The backend of an ecomerce store using Sequelize to write the routes and interface with the database.

 Starting the server:
 ![gif](./img/ecomerceScriptStart.gif)